Marci Bowers: Media appearances

-Bowers' first known television appearance was a role in "Ch-ch-ch-changes" (2004), a season 5 episode of CSI: Crime Scene Investigation that focused on transgender issues.
+Bowers's first known television appearance was a role in "Ch-ch-ch-changes" (2004), a season 5 episode of CSI: Crime Scene Investigation that focused on transgender issues.
 She also served as a production consultant for the episode.

 She appeared briefly in the 2005 documentary-series TransGeneration, produced by World of Wonder; soon after, World of Wonder turned their attention to Bowers herself and her practice, in their 2007 documentary series Sex Change Hospital—a six-episode series that follows 12 patients before, during, and after surgery.
 Sex Change Hospital premiered on More4, and was rebroadcast on E4 in the UK and WE tv in the US.
 She and her practice were also the focus of Trinidad (2009), an independent documentary directed by PJ Raval and Jay Hodges.
-The filmmakers examine the success of Dr. Bowers' practice, and the transgender people who travel to the town of Trinidad, Colorado for sex reassignment surgery.
+The filmmakers examine the success of Dr. Bowers's practice, and the transgender people who travel to the town of Trinidad, Colorado, for sex reassignment surgery.
 The film premiered in the US on the Showtime channel.

 Bowers appears as herself in the television documentary Gender Revolution: A Journey with Katie Couric (2017), and in the reality series I Am Jazz from 2016 to 2018 (seasons 3 through 6).
 She has been a guest on US talk shows including The Oprah Winfrey Show and The Tyra Banks Show.

 She has been interviewed for several publications.
 She is the author of at least five book chapters in surgical textbooks.

-In 2020, Bowers made an appearance in the HBO documentary Transhood, where she performed 19-year-old Leena's gender confirmation surgery.
+In 2020, Bowers made an appearance in the HBO documentary Transhood, where she performed 19-year-old Leena's gender reassignment surgery.

-In 2022, Bowers appeared in The Daily Wire documentary What Is a Woman?.
+In 2022, Bowers appeared in The Daily Wire documentary What Is a Woman?

 In an interview with journalist and author Abigail Shrier, Bowers expressed some concern over early suppression of puberty.
 Talking to Emily Bazelon of The New York Times Magazine in June 2022, Bowers distanced herself from others interviewed by Shrier, stating: "The most important thing is access to care, and that is a much bigger problem than the issue of how the medical community and transition is failing people."